-As illustrated in Fig. 3, the cognition module works in two phases, initialization and operation.
+As illustrated in Figure 3, the cognition module works in two phases, initialization and operation.

-2.4.1 Phase 1: Initialization
+Phase-1: Initialization

 The cognitive module chooses one or more processing pipelines.
 Pipelines typically consist of pre-processing, modeling, and one or more model applications (such as classification, regression, or optimization).
-While some modules may require particular predecessors, e.g., a certain pre-processing, other module instances can be identical across different pipelines, and consequently, their results must be computed only once.
+While some modules may require special predecessors, e.g., a certain pre-processing, other module instances can be equal across different pipelines, and consequently, their results must be computed only once.
 The CAAI-BDP orchestrates the sequence of modules and manages their processing, which might be in parallel.
 The initialization phase utilizes automated selection tools such as AutoML or hyperheuristics.
-We implement Surrogate Model-Based Optimization (SMBO) to model the performance of algorithms and suggest new promising algorithm configurations by utilizing model-predictions [5, 44].
-Once pipelines are selected, the initialization step includes tuning the associated parameters of all included methods, to omit false configurations and wrong parameter settings.
+We implement Surrogate Model-Based Optimization (SMBO) to model the performance of algorithms and suggest new promising algorithm configurations by utilizing model-predictions [4, 36].
+Once pipelines are selected, the initialization step includes the tuning of associated parameters of all included methods, to omit false configurations and wrong parameter settings.
 At the end of phase 1, the cognition evaluates the candidate pipelines and chooses the best according to their performance.

-2.4.2 Phase 2: Operation
+Phase-2: Operation

-The cognition is responsible for observing the processing pipeline in an online manner to detect drifts or performance decreases during the operation phase.
+The cognition is responsible for the observation of the processing pipeline in an online manner to detect drifts or performance decreases during the operation phase.
 These can occur if circumstances change over time, e.g., the quality of a material used in the production process.
 When such situations appear, the cognition performs a re-calibration of the processing pipeline, which includes a new selection or reconfiguration of the modules.
 This feature allows the system to adapt to new situations in the production process automatically.
-Moreover, the performance monitoring of the data structure itself and the performance of the chosen algorithms on the data enable the system to learn over time which methods are suitable for solving desired tasks.
+Moreover, the performance monitoring of the data structure itself and the performance of the chosen algorithms on the data enables the system to learn over time which methods are suitable to solve desired tasks.